realworldocaml/book/en/06-variants.md

 types.

 What we essentially want to do is to share constructors between two different types, and polymorphic variants let us do this.
-`basic_color_to_int` and `color_to_int` are straightforward rewrites
-where we just use polymorphic variants instead of ordinary ones.
+First, let's rewrite `basic_color_to_int` and `color_to_int` using polymorphic variants.
+The translation here is entirely straightforward.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let basic_color_to_int = function